wwwqr-000/naughty-lilygo-dongle/README.md

 # naughty-lilygo-dongle
-A PlatformIO setup to start testing with the T-Dongle S3 of LILYGO
+A Arduino IDE setup to start testing with the T-Dongle S3 of LILYGO

 <h1>Get started by going to: "./start-here"</h1>